FouzR/xovi-extensions/README.md

 ![image](images/access.png)

 #### Moving the toolbars
 ##### Press and hold the left-most icon, then drag the icon to move it around.
-The toolbar will turn completely blank to improve refresh speeds while moving it around
+The toolbar will turn partially blank to improve refresh speeds while moving it around

+#### To add a tool
+Press and hold the tool on the main toolbar to add/remove from the floating toolbar.
+> **_NOTE:_**  Undo/Redo can only be added when it's available, and needs to be pressed and held on the floating toolbar to be removed

 #### To change tool order